Pireza/sem5pi-24-25-3da/TodoApi/docs/SprintA/1221063/UC20/engineering_process.md

-# US2 - To reset the password
+# US1 - To add new operation types

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As a Backoffice User (Admin, Doctor, Nurse, Technician), I want to reset my password if I forget it, so that I can regain access to the system securely.
+As an Admin, I want to add new types of operations, so that I can reflect the available medical procedures in the system.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the client clarifications:**

-> **Question:** What are the system's password requirements?

-> **Answer:** At least 10 characters long, at least a digit, a capital letter and a special character.
+> **Question:** Can we assume while creating a new operation type, that the surgery must always have this 3 phases?

+> **Answer:** Yes.

 ### 1.3.
 Acceptance Criteria

-* **AC1:** Backoffice users can request a password reset by providing their email.
-* **AC2:** The system sends a password reset link via email.
-* **AC3:** The reset link expires after a predefined period (e.g., 24 hours) for security.
-* **AC4:** Users must provide a new password that meets the system’s password complexity rules.
+* **AC1:** The system validates that the operation name is unique.
+* **AC2:** The system logs the creation of new operation types and makes them available for scheduling immediately.

 ### 1.4.
 Found out Dependencies

-There is a dependency to US1 because in order to ask for a password reset email, the backoffice user must be registered in the system in the first place.
+* n/a

 ### 1.5 Input and Output Data

 **Input Data:**

 * Typed data:
+    * a username
     * an email address

+* Selected data:
+    * A role for the user.

 **Output Data:**

+* New user registered in the system
 * (In)Success of the operation

 ### 1.6.
 System Views